 Given its geographic location, this population is most likely distinct from the other population of Irrawaddy dolphins in the Philippines, which are found in the lloilo and Guimaras Straits, although genetic studies have not been conducted.
-So far, comparison of photo-identified individuals between the two localities yielded no similarities (Dolar et al. in prep).
+So far, comparison of photo-identified individuals between the two localities yielded no similarities (Dolar et al. 2018).

 Aquino, M.T., Matillano, M.V., and Gamarsa, I. 2006.
 2005 survey of the Irrawaddy dolphin population in Malampaya Sound, Taytay, Northern Palawan.
 World Wildlife Fund Report.